How to find the correct meter reading – whether analog, digital or smart

 - Visible turntable

-- Number roll with mostly red decimal place
+- Digit roll with mostly red decimal places

-Here's how to read it: Only write down the numbers before the decimal point; the decimal place is ignored.
-If the meter shows 12345.6, write down 12345 kilowatt hours.
+Here's how to read it: Only note the numbers before the decimal point; the decimal place is ignored.
+If the meter reads 12345.6, you note 12345 kilowatt hours.

 Features: